 In June 2016 I visited CCA in Montreal to spend some time browsing through Jeanneret’s archives.
 Viewing his archives gave me a very personal glimpse of the kind, gentle genius that Jeanneret was.
 A few images from my visit to CCA follow.
 The poster give to Jeanneret by his colleagues on his 60th birthday is a true gem.

 Phantom Hands supports Canadian Centre for Architecture's 'Find and Tell' Program

-Phantom Hands supported Dr. Sangeeta Bagga’s Participation in Canadian Centre for Architecture's 'Find and Tell' research residency in 2019 to study photographs from the Pierre Jeanneret archive.Read Essay
+Phantom Hands supported Dr. Sangeeta Bagga’s participation in the Canadian Centre for Architecture's 'Find and Tell' research residency in 2019 to study photographs from the Pierre Jeanneret archive.Read Essay

 A Visit to the Chandigarh Architecture Museum

 The Chandigarh Architecture Museum is one of my favourite buildings in Chandigarh.
 Designed by Architect S.D.
 Sharma, a protege of Corbusier and Jeanneret, the building draws inspiration from the Pavillion Le Corbusier in Zurich.Read Essay